kahlow/YTC-Dev-PreCourse/thinking-like-a-programmer/thought.md

 Computers are really dumb.
 Think of your computer as the dumbest person you've ever met.
 Go ahead and get a mental picture of that person.
 Aren't they silly?

 Anything a computer does needs to be broken down into a simple set of instructions.
-They only have a general understanding of their internals but they don't know how to put them to use.
+They only have a general understanding of their internals and they don't know how to put them to use.
 That's your job.

 One exercise that I started out with when I was in school is teaching a computer how to make a sandwich.
+Pretend you already have all of the ingredients in front of you.

+Steps:

+    Place bread on plate
+    Apply peanut butter to bread
+    Add bananas
+    Apply send layer of bread

+That's a very high level set of instructions.
+What if you had to break it down even further by instruction your hand how to pick the bread up?
+This exercise can lead you into an infinite amount of steps.
+Go ahead and take some time to see how far you can go down that rabbit hole.
+I'll be here when you get back.